mhvk/baseband/docs/baseband/mark4/index.rst

     >>> np.array_equal(d[:640], np.zeros((640,) + d.shape[1:]))
     True

-When writing to file, we need to pass in the frame rate in addition to ``ntrack`` and ``decade`` so that times for individual samples can be calculated.
+When writing to file, we need to pass in the sample rate in addition to ``ntrack`` and ``decade`` so that times for individual samples can be calculated.

     >>> fw = mark4.open('sample_mark4_segment.m4', 'ws', header=frame.header,
-    ...                 ntrack=64, decade=2010, frames_per_second=400)
+    ...                 ntrack=64, decade=2010, sample_rate=32*u.MHz)
     >>> fw.write(frame.data)
     >>> fw.close()